Example: Configure WPM to monitor Microsoft Exchange

 - Specific transaction steps with problems

-- The time it takes to complete each transaction step compared to the baseline
+- The time it takes to complete each transaction step, as compared to the baseline